 Ugh, chapped lips are the worst, especially in cold, winter months.
-Keep your lips smooth and supple during dry winter days with this moisturizing plant-based matcha lip balm.
+Keep your lips smooth and luscious during dry winter days with this moisturizing matcha vegan lip balm.
 We’ve made green tea lotion before so why not use matcha for your lips?

 How to make lip balm with matcha